Frequently Asked Question about Quality Check and Quality Reports

 A. Although the Joint Commission and CMS are working together to collect the same data, reports may be different because:

 - The data collected for the Quality Report are collected from Joint Commission-accredited hospitals.
-CMS' data are from hospitals participating in the Hospital Quality Alliance, which includes Joint Commission-accredited hospitals as well as hospitals not accredited by the Joint Commission.
+CMS' data are from hospitals participating in the Centers for Medicare & Medicaid Services (CMS) Hospital Quality Initiative, which includes Joint Commission-accredited hospitals as well as hospitals not accredited by the Joint Commission.

 - The reporting time period may be different for The Joint Commission presentation on the Quality Report compared to the presentation on the CMS Hospital Compare web site.
 (Example The Joint Commission waits 2 quarters before presenting data for a new measure while CMS can present after only one quarter of data collection).